Biodata of Professor Sultan Suleman

 Phone: +251 911 74 23 54

-Professor Sultan Suleman Wega is a Professor of Pharmaceutical Analysis and Regulatory Affairs at the School of Pharmacy, Faculty of Health Sciences Institute of Health, Jimma University.
-He was born in Bure/Ilu Abba Bor (at a specific village called Nabo) of Oromia regional state, Ethiopia in 1980.
+Professor Sultan Suleman was born in Bure/Ilu Abba Bor (at a specific village called Nabo) of Oromia regional state, Ethiopia in 1980.
 He started his elementary education in Degoye Primary school and his secondary education in Bure Comprehensive Secondary school.

-Professor Sultan Suleman, a pharmacy graduate and pharmacist by profession, holds a PhD degree in Pharmaceutical Sciences from University of Ghent (Belgium) in December 2015.
-Since his recruitment at School of Pharmacy of Jimma University in September 2001, he has been serving the school at different levels, starting from the then graduate assistant II to the current academic position, Professor of Pharmaceutical Analysis and Regulatory Affairs.
-In addition to improving his technical knowledge and skills to utilize for the development of the school, he is able to make tremendous communications and negotiations, which enabled him to attract investments/projects and technical assistance in support of activities at the School of Pharmacy and Jimma University Hospital.
-He utilized this great opportunity for creating long years of partnership and collaborations between different institutions and Jimma University on different projects to support efforts in improving quality of pharmacy education, introducing innovative trainings to advance pharmacy practice, improving quality of pharmacy services and building capacity for testing quality of medicines.
+Professor Sultan, a pharmacy graduate and pharmacist by profession, holds a PhD degree in Pharmaceutical Sciences from University of Ghent (Belgium) in February 2016.
+Since his recruitment at School of Pharmacy of Jimma University in September 2001, he has been serving the school at different levels, starting from the then graduate assistant II to the current academic position, Professor of Pharmaceutical Analysis and Regulatory Affairs (since June 2019).
+In addition to improving his technical knowledge and skills to utilize for the development of the school, he has made tremendous communications and negotiations, which enabled him to attract investments/projects and technical assistance in support of activities at the School of Pharmacy and Jimma University Hospital also called Jimma Medical Center (JMC).
+He utilized this great opportunity for creating long years of partnership and collaborations between different institutions and Jimma University on different projects to support efforts in improving quality of pharmacy education, introducing innovative trainings to advance pharmacy practice, improving quality of pharmacy services, and building capacity for testing quality of medicines.

 Overall, he has had significant contributions for the advancement of pharmacy education and practice in Ethiopia.
 The following list highlights some of his contributions:

-• Initiated and established a number of post-graduate programs in school of pharmacy of Jimma University in partnership with national and international collaborators
+• Initiated and established several post-graduate programs in school of pharmacy of Jimma University in partnership with national and international collaborators.

-• Improved/renovated the Infrastructure of pharmacy practice settings, and established drug information services at Jimma University Hospital
+• Improved/renovated the infrastructure of pharmacy practice settings, and established drug information services at Jimma University Hospital/JMC

 • Established a quality control/quality assurance laboratory entitled by Jimma University Laboratory of Drug Quality (JuLaDQ), which contributes to improved access to quality assured medicines,